 - Former spouse;

 - Person with whom you have had an intimate relationship and have lived with for 90 days or more in the last year;

 - Person with whom you have had a sexual relationship in the year prior to your filing the petition for a protective order;

 - Person you are related to by blood, marriage, or adoption;

 - Person with whom you have resided for 90 days or more during the last year and with whom you share a child or a stepchild;

 - Person with whom you share a child; and/or

 - Person who acts as a caretaker for you.

 Learn More from a Columbia Protective Order Lawyer

 Family relationships should be healthy, happy, and productive.
 However, family relationships can become violent, putting adults and children at risk of serious harm.
-If you have been the victim of domestic violence, you should speak with a Columbia protective order lawyer to learn more about filing a petition for a protective order.
+If you have been the victim of domestic violence, you should speak with a Howard County protective order lawyer to learn more about filing a petition for a protective order.
 Contact the Law Offices of Todd K. Mohink, PA online, or you can speak to us by phone at 410-964-0050.